tdowrick/ScouseTom/System_Design_The_ScouseTom_EIT__.md

 #System Design

-The ScouseTom EIT system consists of a current source (Keithley 6221), custom switch network & control circuitry, and EEG amplifer (BioSemi/actiCHamp/GTec).
+The ScouseTom EIT system consists of a current source (Keithley 6221), custom switch network & control circuitry, and EEG amplifer including the BioSemi, actiCHamp and g.tec HIamp \ref{table_eeg}.
 Time and frequency difference EIT data can be collected, at frequencies between 10Hz and 20kHz, with a frame rate > 100 per second achievable.

 ## Current source